-The popular poker site took a hit on Black Friday in 2011, when both them and major competitor Full Tilt Poker were brought down by the US Department of Justice.
+The popular poker site took a hit on Black Friday in 2011 when both PS and major competitor Full Tilt Poker was brought down by the US Department of Justice.
 While FTP failed to honor its commitments to the players at the time, it was PokerStars who took the responsibility and eventually paid out all the FTP players as well, massively building their renown as the good guys of the poker industry.

 Today, PokerStars operates under new management and as part of the internationally recognized Flutter Entertainment group.
 However, PokerStars remains one of the biggest online poker platforms for international players, and its presence in the US market is also growing as much as the laws allow it.

 New players who join PokerStars can claim one of two welcome bonus offers.
 The $30 FREE PLAY bonus is available to all depositing players, while the size of the deposit will determine the value of the match bonus a player can receive.

 The $30 FREE PLAY bonus, which is issued to players who make the first deposit using the corresponding bonus code, is paid out as a mix of tournament tickets and cash bonuses over the first six days on the site, as follows: